All Products

 Rename objects

-You can rename an object in the same bucket.
+You can rename an object in a bucket.

 After you upload objects to a bucket, you can share the URLs of the objects with third parties for downloads or previews.